 One of the first things we did after exploring the waterfront was to arrange a carriage tour with Palmetto Carriage Works.
 We were able to purchase tickets across the street from our hotel and it was a short walk to their iconic big red barn where the tour starts.

-The one hour tour cost $30 for each adult and $20 for children.
-Our tour guide was fantastic and it was quite impressive to watch him manoeuvre the horses in traffic while keeping up with his tour of the city.
+The one-hour tour costs $30 for each adult and $20 for children.
+Our tour guide was fantastic, and it was quite impressive to watch him maneuver the horses in traffic while keeping up with his tour of the city.

 Patriots Point Naval & Maritime Museum